Hello and welcome to the JCR Committee Page. Below you will find a list of all the members of the JCR committee, both fully and semi-elected.

 Oriel love, Ali

-Hi I’m Lucy, a second year French student and it’s my job as External Affairs Representative to provide a link between the JCR, MCR and OUSU.
-I attend OUSU meetings on a regular basis and vote on issues on behalf of the JCR.
-If you want to come along to vote as well or have any queries, please drop me an email at firstname.lastname@example.org, find me on Facebook or come and see me in 12.5! x
+Hi!
+I’m Sophia, a second year English and German student, and the External Affairs Representative for this year.
+It’s my job to provide a link between the JCR, MCR and the Oxford University Student’s Union (OUSU), so I attend OUSU meetings regularly and vote on the issues raised on behalf of our JCR.
+If you have any questions or queries, there are issues you want raising or you’d like to come along and vote for yourself, then drop me an email at firstname.lastname@example.org, find me on Facebook or come and see me in 12.5! x

 FoodClick for More

 Hi everyone, I’m Jess and I’m a first year chemist.
 As Oriel’s food representative, I am responsible for running the tuck shop (making sure it gets restocked each week and arranging battles) and representing the JCR’s opinions on hall food.
 I also get the free food for the JCR meetings each week.
 If you have any suggestions / issues please let me know in person, or by email (email@example.com) and I’ll try my best to help!